Free startup ideas.Browse

 Five frameworks.
 One hour.
 Fifty scored ideas.

 Hand IdeaTwister your roughest seed.
 Walk away.
-Come back to a ranked, filterable HTML report with $100K math and 30-day plans for the top five. $39 once.
-Runs locally.
-Yours forever.
+Come back to a ranked, filterable workspace with scored opportunities and a top-picks report.
+Runs in your browser, no install.
+From $9 per run.